 Implant Retained Dentures

-These dentures can be either removable, snapping onto the implants for easy cleaning, or fixed, which can only be removed by a dentist.
+These dentures can be removable, snapping onto the implants for easy cleaning, or fixed, which can only be removed by a dentist.

 Implant-Supported Dentures

-Implant-supported dentures are a type of overdenture that is securely fixed to dental implants embedded in the jawbone, unlike traditional dentures that rest on the gums.
+Implant-supported dentures are a type of overdenture that is fixed securely to dental implants embedded in the jawbone, unlike traditional dentures that rest on the gums.

-Proper care, including regular oral hygiene, professional check-ups, and avoiding hard foods, is essential to maintain the longevity of implant-supported dentures.
-Overall, they provide a stable, comfortable, and durable solution for those who have lost multiple teeth, significantly improving both function and appearance.
+Overall, they provide a stable, comfortable, and durable solution for people who have lost multiple teeth, significantly improving both function and appearance.

 Overdentures